Unfair Dismissal in the ACT

 Secondly, the worker’s annual earnings must be less than the threshold (currently $167,500 per annum) unless they are covered by an award or enterprise agreement.
 The high-income threshold excludes compulsory superannuation contributions and reimbursements.

 Procedure for unfair dismissal claims

-Generally, applications for unfair dismissal claims must be lodged with the Fair Work Commission within 21 days of the dismissal, unless the Commission allows you to apply late because there were exceptional circumstances why you could not comply with that timing.
+Applications for unfair dismissal claims must generally be lodged with the Fair Work Commission within 21 days of the dismissal.
+However, the Commission may allow a person to make a late application if there were exceptional circumstances that prevented them from making the application within that time limit.